conan-io/conan-io.github.io/_posts/2019-09-02-Deterministic-builds-with-C-C++.markdown

 There are two main reasons why deterministic builds are important:

  - **Security**.
 Modifying binaries instead of the upstream source code can make the changes invisible for the original authors.
-This can be fatal in safety critical environments such as medical, aerospace and automotive.
+This can be fatal in safety-critical environments such as medical, aerospace and automotive.
 Promising identical results for given inputs allows third parties to come to a consensus on a *correct* result.

 - **Traceability and binary management**.
 If you want to have a repository to store your binaries you do not want to generate binaries with random checksums from sources at the same revision.
 That could lead the repository system to store different binaries as different versions when they should be the same.
-For example, if you are working in Windows or MacOs the most simple library will lead binaries with different checksums because of the timestamps included in the library formats for these Operating Systems.
+For example, if you are working on Windows or MacOs the most simple library will lead binaries with different checksums because of the timestamps included in the library formats for these Operating Systems.